nastra/algorithms-java/README.md

 - Trie
 - The union-find data structure
 - A fenwick tree that supports point-queries and range updates in O(log n)
+- A Segment tree that allows sum and update queries for a given range.
+All operations need at most O(log n).

 Dynamic Programming